Volscente/cheat_sheets/machine_learning/nlp/nlp_docs.md

 4. Text Representation - Convert the texts into vectors

 ## Tokenization
 It divides the text into smaller pieces, called *Tokens*.
+Different tokenization strategies might not be suited for all language.
+For example, using whitespaces do not work with Chinese.

+Every tokenization strategy has its pros and cons.

+## Preprocessing
+This step might involve different transformations:
+- Lowercasing
+- Stemming (keep root of the word)
+- Stopword Removal
+- Normalization

+# Technologies
+## TensorFlow TextVectorization API
+It offers a text processing layer that maps text features to integer sequences.
+It includes:
+- Proprocessing
+- Tokenization
+- Vectorization